frankyeh/DSI-Studio-Website/doc/cli_reg.md

 # Registration

 > Use `--action=reg` to apply linear and/or nonlinear registration.
+This command line provides the same functions used at [R1: Linear Registration] and [R2" Nonlinear Registration] registration tools.

 ## Update
 **(2025/03/03)** The registration syntax has been revised.